arjunsedha/Reflective-Portfolio/README.md

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
 trying to communcate abstract ideas.
 It's always a challenge, however amplified under a time limit
 ### What would I do better next time and with what anticipated results?
+derive some of the formulae to then better understand their applications. and maybe talk slower to be more clear.
 ### What theory proved to be useful and why?
 What have I learnt from this?
+overall, its the application of mathimatical thinking to system thinking. but specifically the cobb douglas growth model, it as it's fairly understandable and applicable to almost all industries.